-The online shopping experience has a familiar browse and buy flow.
-Generally, we land on an ecommerce site, do a search or look for what we're interested in category pages.
+The online shopping experience has a familiar browse to buy flow.
+Generally, we land on an e-commerce site, do a search or look for what we're interested in category pages.
 We collect information about individual items.
-When we’re ready to buy, we add the items we liked best to a cart, shopping bag or basket.
+When we’re ready to buy, we add the items we liked best to a cart, shopping bag or a bag.
 But there are other states besides the cart and checkout: the wish list, favorites list or save for later.
-These states have several use cases but fundamentally give shoppers more time to find complementary items, compare and decide on alternatives, or to simply to watch an item over time.
+These lists give shoppers more time to find complementary items, compare and decide on alternatives, or to simply to watch an item over time.
 For many retailers, the intermediate wish list or favorites list is a valuable use case, often given equal hierarchy to the cart in top nav bars.

 Action and approach